cyclejs-community/component-combinators/README.md

 The reactive update (on `fetchedCardsInfo$`) and iteration logic (on the array of items received from `fetchedCardsInfo$`) are taken care of with the `ForEach` and the `ListOf` combinators.

-I hope that by now, even if you do not understand the full syntax and semantics of the component combinators, you realize somewhat the merits of using a component model, under which an application is written as a component tree, where components are glued with component combinators.
+While the full syntax and semantics of the component combinators haven't been exposed, hopefully the examples serve to portray the merits of using a component model, under which an application is written as a component tree, where components are glued with component combinators.
 I certainly think it is simpler to write, and more importantly, simpler to read, maintain and debug.